Vincit/objection.js/doc/index.md

 [`$loadRelated`](#_s_loadrelated) methods.

 By default eager loading is done using multiple separate queries (for details see [this blog post](https://www.vincit.fi/en/blog/nested-eager-loading-and-inserts-with-objection-js/)).
-You can choose to use a join based eager loading algorithm that only performs one single query to fetch thw whole eager tree.
+You can choose to use a join based eager loading algorithm that only performs one single query to fetch the whole eager tree.
 You can select which algorithm to use per query using [`eagerAlgorithm`](#eageralgorithm) method or per model by setting the [`defaultEagerAlgorithm`](#defaulteageralgorithm) property.
 All algorithms have their strengths and weaknesses, which are discussed in detail [here](#eager).